Brexit to ‘force sat-nav work out of UK’

 Asked by Committee chair Hilary Benn MP whether the Brexit transition period could mitigate this condition, Mr Paynter replied: "No, because this area of Galileo - and many areas of Galileo - is classed as a security-sensitive procurement.
 I believe that isn't covered in the transitional arrangements."

-The UK's access to the encrypted part of Galileo, which would be required for military and security uses of the system, would be blocked by the EU after Brexit.
+The UK's access to Galileo's encrypted service, which would be required for military and security uses of the system, would be blocked by the EU after Brexit.

 This warning prompted the Business Secretary Greg Clark to announce that the government would look into options for developing its own satellite-navigation system.